-A chargeback describes a transaction dispute in which the cardholder reclaims the amount they paid to a merchant from their issuing bank.
+A chargeback occurs when the cardholder reclaims the amount they paid to a merchant from their issuing bank.

-If you’re looking for in-depth insights into chargebacks, search no further.
+If you are looking for in depth insights into chargebacks, search no further.
 Watch our video and find out more.

 What is a chargeback?